section-engineering-education/engineering-education/content/articles/view-binding-in-android/index.md

 ### Conclusion
 In this tutorial, we have learned how to use view binding in activities and fragment.
 The huge advantage of the view binding feature is that it saves a significant amount of time, as well as eliminates boilerplate code.

-You can, therefore, use the knowledge gained from this course to craft beautiful and quality applications.
+You can use the knowledge gained from this course to craft beautiful and quality applications.

+Happy coding!

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)